The terms social anxiety and shyness are sometimes confused – many different people use the words in many different contexts. However:

 -The intensity of the fear and anxiety felt

--The level of avoidance
+-The level of avoidance and safety behaviours

-Social Anxiety: A more extreme fear of particular social/public situations.
+Social Anxiety Disorder: A more extreme fear of particular social/public situations.
 Sufferers will often fear being embarrassed or worry about being negatively evaluated by others.
 Anticipatory anxiety and avoidance are common, and individuals may endure social situations with a high level of discomfort.
 The scope of the anxiety may be focused on specific settings or generalised to almost any social/public encounter.

 Please also see these pages :